-This year, International Women’s Day is inspired by the theme of ‘Equal access to education, training and science and technology: Pathway to decent work for women.’
+This year, International Women’s Day is inspired by the theme of “Empower Rural Women – End Hunger and Poverty”.
 While this is a day for solidarity among women and a celebration of their accomplishments, it is also a day to remind the world that equal rights and opportunities for women are human rights imperatives and inalienable rights of women.

-SAHR believes that there has been a significant change and attitudinal shift in both women’s and society’s thoughts on women’s equality and emancipation and notes that many achievements have been made in the past towards equal rights for women.
-The unfortunate fact is that injustice and discrimination against women still persists around the world and in its worst form it manifests as violence.
-Even though equal opportunity to employment has been improving throughout the world women are not always paid equally and are not present in equal numbers in business or politics.
-Globally women’s access to education, health and protection against violence is worse than that of men.
+SAHR believes that there has been a significant change and attitudinal shift in both women’s and society’s thoughts on women’s equality and emancipation and notes that many achievements have been made, to date, towards equal rights for women.
+However the unfortunate fact is that injustice and discrimination against women still persists around the world and in its worst form it manifests as violence.
+Even though equal opportunity for employment has been improving throughout the world, women are not always paid equally compared to their male counterparts and are not proportionally represented in business or politics.
+Globally, women’s access to education, health and protection against violence is worse than that of men.

 Gender inequality still persists in education in the South Asian region.
-Inequality in access to education and training for women has resulted in costing lives in terms of child mortality and poverty and limited available opportunities for growth and development.
-Also, maternal mortality remains unacceptably high with too many women still lacking access to basic reproductive health care.
+Also, maternal mortality remains unacceptably high with too many women still lacking access to basic health care.

-On this day SAHR especially remembers and applauds the dedication of women’s rights advocates in South Asia and worldwide.
+While highlighting the work that is yet to be done on women’s rights, it is also important to remember and applaud the dedication of women’s rights advocates in South Asia and worldwide.
 Due to their persistent efforts, women of different communities in all our countries are challenging discriminatory practices that subordinate them and are speaking up for their rights within their families, the community and the State.

 The state of women’s rights in South Asia presents a challenge for all of us, governments, civil society as well as the international community.
 Thus we urge everyone, particularly those in positions of power, to make a commitment towards protecting the rights of women and to provide women with an enabling environment with ‘equal access to education, training and science and technology’ that will be a ‘pathway to decent work for women’, which is needed and deserved if women are to achieve their full potential.